MicrocontrollersDev/Alternatives/docs/launcher/prism_mac.md

 <br>

+#### `A problem occured whilst running the Java Virtual Machine.
+Program will exit.`

+Make sure you have selected the x64 version of Java.
+You can check by clicking on your instance and go to `Edit`, then click `Settings` on the left side.
+Then, click the `Java installation` checkbox so that the section can be edited.
+Click `Auto-detect`, and a new popup will appear, with all the Java versions installed.
+Here, you should be able to see the first part of the path where Java is installed.

+If you do not see a valid option, [you should redo step 1](#step-1-installing-java)

+#### `SkyClient Updater still shows that it failed to update my mods!`

+Make sure you have selected a version of Java newer than `1.8.0_51`.
+Follow the steps in the [This instance is not compatible with Java version x.](#this-instance-is-not-compatible-with-java-version-x.) to fix the issue, but make sure the version is higher than `1.8.0_51`.

 If you encounter any issues not shown here you should ask for help in my [discord server](https://discord.gg/rejfv9kFJj).
 If you encounter any issues **unrelated to the guide at all**, or if you want to be in their community or follow for updates, you can ask in the [Prism Community discord server](https://discord.gg/prism-community-1031648380885147709)